getify/monio/MONIO.md

 );
 ```

-The `Either` monad type is similar to `Maybe`, in that it has two possible representations: `Left` and `Right`. `Either` is typically used for modeling exception handling, where the `Left` representation is an exception, and `Right` represents a succesful operation/value.
+The `Either` monad type is similar to `Maybe`, in that it has two possible representations: `Left` and `Right`. `Either` is typically used for modeling exception handling, where the `Left` representation is an exception, and `Right` represents a successful operation/value.
 This sort of exception/success duality may be familiar to those who understand JS promises.

 For example: